-The UAB study abroad semester is designed for visiting students who wish to spend a semester in Barcelona taking courses in social sciences, humanities, business, economics and Spanish language.
+SAI’s study abroad semester at UAB is designed for visiting students who wish to spend a semester in Barcelona taking courses in social sciences, humanities, business, economics and Spanish language.
 Most courses are taught in English, with some options in Spanish, and can be chosen from a wide range of electives.
 Students can choose to take 4 or 5 courses per semester, for a total of 12 - 15 credits.

 Complete online application

 Personal statement (300-500 words)

 Passport scan (photo page)

 September 2, 2020 – December 19, 2020

 Academic Year: Sophomore or above (at least 2 completed semesters at application).

 * contact SAI if you don’t meet requirements